 ※ Computational resources of protein phosphorylation:

 Protein phosphorylation is the most ubiquitous post-translational modification (PTM), and plays important roles in most of biological processes.
 Identification of site-specific phosphorylated substrates is fundamental for understanding the molecular mechanisms of phosphorylation.
 Besides experimental approaches, prediction of potential candidates with computational methods has also attracted great attention for its convenience and fast-speed.
 In this review, we present a comprehensive but brief summarization of computational resources of protein phosphorylation, including phosphorylation databases, prediction of non-specific or organism-specific phosphorylation sites, prediction of kinase-specific phosphorylation sites or phospho-binding motifs, and other tools.
-A testing data set prepared from Phospho.ELM 6.0 is available at: Comparison_data.
+A testing data set taken from four high throughput experiments is available at: Comparison_data.

 We apologized that the computational studies without any web links of databases or tools will not be included in this compendium, since it's not easy for experimentalists to use studies directly.
 We are grateful for users feedback.
 Please inform Prof. Yu Xue or Prof. Jian Ren to add, remove or update one or multiple web links below.